 Success has been achieved for at least one criterion.
-The fall bull ratio is above management objectives for the first time since 2004 and hunting seasons have been proposed.
+In RY2011 the fall bull ratio exceeded management objectives for the first time since 2004 and a Tier II hunting season was opened.
 The fall calf ratio increased during the first year of the program and reversed the negative population trend.
 The calf ratio continued to increase in subsequent years, until the program was suspended in year 4 (RY2010).
-The current calf ratio is below objectives, but remains high relative to levels observed before program implementation.
+The current calf ratio is again above management objectives.
+Since RY2011 the population has maintained annual growth in excess of 5%.
+Continued monitoring may determine trends in these